-- (c) Other planned audit procedures that are required to be carried out so that the engagement complies with SSAs.
+- 10. The auditor shall update and change the overall audit strategy and the audit plan as necessary during the course of the audit.
 (Ref: Para.
-A12) - 10.
-The auditor shall update and change the overall audit strategy and the audit plan as necessary during the course of the audit.
-(Ref: Para.
-A13) - 11.
+A15) - 11.
 The auditor shall plan the nature, timing and extent of direction and supervision of engagement team members and the review of their work.
 (Ref: Para.
-A14-A15)
+A16-A17)